KylesCorner/CSCI460/README.md

 # Operating Systems!

 This is the repository for my operating systems class CSCI460.
-My toolchain[#tool-chain] is stored in the bash folder.
+My toolchain is stored in the bash folder.
 Please read the comments before executing.

 ## Useful Links